ibm-cloud-docs/secrets-manager/cbr-control-access.md

 You can control {{site.data.keyword.secrets-manager_short}} resources with context-based restrictions and identity and access management (IAM) policies.
 These resources include Virtual Private Cloud (VPC) references and Internet Protocol (IP) addresses that are linked to your {{site.data.keyword.secrets-manager_short}} instance.

-These restrictions work with traditional IAM policies, which are based on identity, to provide an extra layer of protection.
+These restrictions work with traditional IAM policies, which are based on identity, to provide another layer of protection.
 Unlike IAM policies, context-based restrictions don't assign access.
 Context-based restrictions check that an access request comes from an allowed context that you configure.
 Since both IAM access and context-based restrictions enforce access, context-based restrictions offer protection even in the face of compromised or mismanaged credentials.
 For more information, see [What are context-based restrictions](/docs/account?topic=account-context-restrictions-whatis).

 A user must have the `Administrator` role on the {{site.data.keyword.secrets-manager_short}} service to create, update, or delete rules.
 A user must also have either the `Editor` or `Administrator` role on the context-based restrictions service to create, update, or delete network zones.
 A user with the `Viewer` role on the context-based restrictions service can add only network zones to a rule.
 {: note}